NREL/OpenOA/contributing.md

 ## Getting Started

-All users wishing to contribute to OpenOA, or modify the code in any way, even for personal use, should follow much of the below guides.
+These contributing guidelines should be read by software developers wishing to contribute code or documentation changes into OpenOA, or to push changes upstream to the main NREL/OpenOA repository.

 1. Create a fork of OpenOA on GitHub
 2. Clone your fork of the repository